Free Tax Tool

 The Reasonable Salary Requirement

 The IRS requires S-Corp owner-employees to pay themselves a reasonable W-2 salary before taking distributions.
 There is no magic number, but the IRS looks at what you would pay someone else to do the same work, industry benchmarks, time spent in the business, and profitability.
-Courts addressed this directly in Watson v.
-Commissioner (668 F.3d 1008, 8th Cir.
+Courts addressed this directly in David E. Watson, P.C. v.
+United States (668 F.3d 1008, 8th Cir.
 2012).

 Taking a token $20,000 salary on $300,000 in business income is a red flag.
 The salary estimate in this calculator uses industry-standard sliding scales as a starting point.
 Your actual number should be determined with a CPA.